COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

 Dural arteriovenous fistula can occur:

-Cranial dural arteriovenous fistula are more commonly diagnosed in women over 40, while spinal dural arteriovenous fistula are more commonly diagnosed in men over 40.
+Cranial dural arteriovenous fistula is more commonly diagnosed in women over 40, while spinal dural arteriovenous fistula is more commonly diagnosed in men over 40.

 Symptoms of a spinal dural arteriovenous fistula may be slow but progressive loss of function in the limbs (more often the legs than the arms), bowel and bladder dysfunction including incontinence, and progressive erectile dysfunction in males.